ibm-cloud-docs/openshift/openshift_ingress.md

 - The {{site.data.keyword.openshiftlong_notm}} Ingress image is built on a custom implementation of the NGINX Ingress controller.
 - The Kubernetes Ingress image is built on the community Kubernetes project's implementation of the NGINX Ingress controller.

 The latest three versions of each image type are supported for ALBs.
-When you create a new ALB, enable an ALB that was previously disabled, or manually update an ALB, you can specify an image version for your ALB in the `--version` flag.
-To specify a version other than the default, you must first disable automatic updates by running the `ibmcloud oc ingress alb autoupdate disable` command.
-If you omit this flag, the ALB runs the default version of the Kubernetes Ingress image type.
+* When you create a new ALB, enable an ALB that was previously disabled, or manually update an ALB, you can specify an image version for your ALB in the `--version` flag.
+* To specify a version other than the default, you must first disable automatic updates by running the `ibmcloud oc ingress alb autoupdate disable` command.
+* If you omit the `--version` flag when you enable or update an existing ALB, the ALB runs the default version of the same image that the ALB previously ran: either the Kubernetes Ingress image or the {{site.data.keyword.openshiftlong_notm}} Ingress image.

 To list the currently supported versions for each type of image, run the following command:
 ```